 Ad hoc purchases made outside validated supplier contracts incur hidden costs per item, when activities from setting up new vendors, raising purchase orders and processing invoices and payments are taken into consideration.

-RS Components have expert advisers on hand to talk through any MRO challenges you may have and can can give you examples of how we’ve helped organisations overcome them.
+RS has expert advisers on hand to talk through any MRO challenges you may have and can give you examples of how we’ve helped organisations overcome them.
 If you would like to speak with one of them, please contact us here